google/applied-machine-learning-intensive/amli/v2/content/01_what_is_ml/01_introduction/slides.md

 Video recommendation?

 <!--
 Say your goal is to give good video recommendations to viewers.

-What features or distinguishing information might be useful?
+Quick discussion: What features or distinguishing information might be useful?

 Examples include video topic, number of views, creator of video -->